-At remote we lean heavily into asynchronous communication daily.
-This guideline is to support all aspects of communication at Remote and to ensure we lean heavily into our values, as well as our BIDE principles.
-We encourage everyone at Remote, regardless of who and how you are communicating to utilise these guidelines and to create effective and inclusive daily communication.
+<aside> 👋 Communication at Remote At Remote we lean heavily into asynchronous communication.
+This page should help to provide context as to how we communicate at Remote.
+We should lean heavily into our values, as well as our DEI principles.
+We encourage everyone at Remote, regardless of who and how you are communicating to utilise these guidelines to create effective and inclusive daily communication.

 At Remote we have standardised language to English.
 It's widely spoken and as close to an "international language" as it's possible to get, being the official language for both sea and air.
 External communications should be done in US English (en-us), but internally you can speak in which ever variant you're native in or most identify with.

-Always favor asynchronous(async) communication over synchronous(sync) communication.
+<aside> 🚆 Always favor asynchronous(async) communication over synchronous(sync) communication.
 Sync communication is costly, interrupts peoples’ thought processes, and hinders productive execution.
-When there is a need to use sync methods, please make sure it is for the right reasons.
-For more:
+When there is a need to use sync methods, ensure it is for the right reasons.